Pyomo/mpi-sppy/doc/src/confidence_intervals.rst

 ``mmw_conf`` uses the ``MMWConfidenceIntervals`` class from ``mmw_ci`` in order to construct a confidence interval on the optimality gap of a particular candidate solution ``xhat`` of a model instance.

-To use the stand along program a model compatible with ``Amalgomator`` and ``.npy`` file with a candidate solution to an instance of the model are required.
+To use the stand along program a model compatible with ``Amalgaator`` and ``.npy`` file with a candidate solution to an instance of the model are required.

-First, ensure that the model to be used is compatible with the ``Amalgomator`` class.
+First, ensure that the model to be used is compatible with the ``Amalgaator`` class.
 This requires the model to have each of the
 following: a ``scenario_names_creator``, a ``scenario_creator``, an
 ``inparser_adder``, and a ``kw_creator``.
 See ``afarmer.py`` in
 ``examples`` for an example of an acceptable model.
-Note: the `options` dictionary passed to ``kw_creator`` will have the command line arguments object in `args`, which is not required (or used) by ``amalgomator`` but is used by confidence interval codes to be able to pass problem-specific args down without knowing what they are.
+Note: the `options` dictionary passed to ``kw_creator`` will have the command line arguments object in `args`, which is not required (or used) by ``amalgaator`` but is used by confidence interval codes to be able to pass problem-specific args down without knowing what they are.

-Once a model satisfies the requirement for amalgomator, next a ``.npy`` file should be constructed from the given model.
+Once a model satisfies the requirement for amalgaator, next a ``.npy`` file should be constructed from the given model.
 This can be accomplished, for example, by adding the line
 ``sputils.ef_ROOT_nonants_npy_serializer(instance, 'xhat.npy')`` after solving the ef ``instance``.
-When using ``Amalgomator`` to solve the program, this can be done by adding the line
+When using ``Amalgaator`` to solve the program, this can be done by adding the line
 ``sputils.ef_ROOT_nonants_npy_serializer(ama_object.ef, "xhat.npy")`` to your existing program (see the example in ``afarmer.py`` for an example of this).

 Once this is accomplished, on the command line, run